Investment Return Calculator

 How to Use This Investment Return

-- Optionally expand the advanced settings to adjust the inflation rate and capital gains tax rate for a more complete analysis.
+- Optionally expand the advanced settings to adjust the inflation rate (the historical U.S. average is approximately 3%) and the capital gains tax rate (long-term rates are typically 0%, 15%, or 20% depending on income).

 What Is Investment Return?

 An investment return calculator projects the future value of your investments based on an initial amount, expected annual return, regular monthly contributions, and the time horizon.
-It goes beyond simple compound interest by also accounting for inflation and capital gains taxes, giving you a more realistic picture of your potential wealth.
+It goes beyond simple compound interest by also accounting for inflation and capital gains taxes, giving you a more realistic picture of your potential wealth accumulation over time.

 Formula & Methodology

-After-Tax = FV − (Total Returns × Tax Rate) - Annualized Real Return:
+After-Tax = FV − (Total Returns × Capital Gains Tax Rate)

 Real Return = ((1 + nominal rate) / (1 + inflation rate) − 1) × 100